SVN Settings: Repository Patterns

 Thx in advance!

-#2 Updated by Markus Leitold about 2 months ago
+Updated by Markus Leitold over 3 years ago

 sure, I know... but what has this to do with my question?
 Perhaps I didn't make it clear enough: I'm speaking of ONE SVN Repository (or lets say 2 or 3 with different structures), which has a high Number of Projects each with its own SVN typical trunk/branches/tags structure like this: